sane/sane/docs.md

 ### Linux Support
 The sane-cli should mostly support linux as-is.
 If you use docker however, make sure that your `DOCKER_HOST` variable is set so there is an IP to connect to rather than a unix socket. `localhost` is recommended, so you can access your sails-server through `localhost:1337`.

+### Giving Docker non-root access
+Another issues on Linux that you might run into, is that docker requires root access.
+If docker is set up for you that way, sane will not work properly.
+So please follow the instuctions here: [docs.docker.com/installation/ubuntulinux/#giving-non-root-access](https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access)

 ### Docker/Fig issues
 If you are stuck with an unknown issue can remove all your docker containers: <br>
 `docker rm 'docker ps --no-trunc -aq'` <br>